linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 16.9: Valuing Management Options as Options: Cisco Systems

 In Illustration 16.8, we estimated the value of equity per share at Cisco Systems using both the fully diluted approach, which we argued would give us too low a value per share, and the treasury stock approach, which yields too high a value.
-To get it right, we valued the 732 million options outstanding as options, using the actual stock price ($16.26), the average exercise price of $21.39, the weighted average maturity of 3.94 years and an estimated standard deviation in stock prices of  $40\%$ .
-With these inputs and using the Black-Scholes model, adjusted for dilution, we arrived at an estimate of value of $2.96 per option and an aggregate value of $2,165 million for the 732 million options.
+To get it right, we valued the 732 million options outstanding as options, using the actual stock price (\$16.26), the average exercise price of \$21.39, the weighted average maturity of 3.94 years and an estimated standard deviation in stock prices of  $40\%$ .
+With these inputs and using the Black-Scholes model, adjusted for dilution, we arrived at an estimate of value of \$2.96 per option and an aggregate value of \$2,165 million for the 732 million options.
 (Cisco had a dividend yield of  $1.48\%$  that we incorporated into the model; see Chapter 5 for details).

 The value of equity per share can now be computed, using the estimated value of equity of 113,331 million that we arrived at, using discounted cash flows:

-<table><tr><td>Value of equity</td><td>$113,331</td></tr><tr><td>Value of options</td><td>$2,165</td></tr><tr><td>Value of equity in common stock</td><td>$111,166</td></tr><tr><td>/Primary number of shares</td><td>5528</td></tr><tr><td>Value per share</td><td>$20.10</td></tr></table>
+<table><tr><td>Value of equity</td><td>\$113,331</td></tr><tr><td>Value of options</td><td>\$2,165</td></tr><tr><td>Value of equity in common stock</td><td>\$111,166</td></tr><tr><td>/Primary number of shares</td><td>5528</td></tr><tr><td>Value per share</td><td>\$20.10</td></tr></table>

 Thus, after incorporating the option value, we arrive at a value per share higher than that estimated using the fully diluted approach and lower than that estimated from the treasury stock approach.
-This value ($20.10) is still much higher than the price of $16.26 that the stock was trading at in May 2011.
+This value (\$20.10) is still much higher than the price of \$16.26 that the stock was trading at in May 2011.

 In valuing Cisco's options, we used the current stock price rather than the estimated value per share.
 If we did use the estimated value per share, it would create an iterative process—the value of the options affects the value per share and the value per share affects the value of the options.
-Employing this iterative process would have increased the after-tax value of the options to  $2,637 million and reduced the value per share to$ 20.00.
+Employing this iterative process would have increased the after-tax value of the options to  \$2,637 million and reduced the value per share to\$ 20.00.

 # Future Option Grants